vcsmy/tidygen/apps/backend/apps/inventory/README.md

 ## Overview

-The Inventory Management module provides comprehensive functionality for managing products, stock levels, suppliers, and purchase orders in a multi-tenant ERP system.
+The Inventory Management module provides comprehensive functionality for managing products, stock levels, suppliers, and purchase orders in a self-hosted ERP system.
 It includes real-time stock tracking, automated alerts, and integrated procurement workflows.

 ## Features